Another BRIXEL in the Wall: Towards Cheaper Dense Features: Conclusion

 \section{Conclusion}

-We have shown that, using a simple self-distillation strategy, we can faithfully increase the resolution of DINOv3's dense feature maps.
-The resulting features consistently outperform the DINOv3 baseline across a variety of tasks and benchmarks.
+We have shown that, using a simple self-distillation strategy, we can faithfully increase the resolution of dense feature maps extracted by recent vision foundation models.
+The resulting features consistently outperform the baselines across a variety of tasks and benchmarks.
 Our findings can be used to both improve performance when the input resolution is fixed, as well as to generate higher-resolution maps when high-quality input images are not available, or when the computational budget is limited.
-Finally, the comparison to SigLIP 2 shows that the high-resolution pretraining, as well as the regularization of the dense features employed for DINOv3 enables the training of models that increase feature resolution post hoc.
-Therefore, we suggest that future iterations of vision foundation models should incorporate some high-resolution pretraining, rather than training different models for different image sizes.

 \paragraph{Limitations and future work.} This project investigates the dense feature maps at the output of the model.
 As some work suggests also using intermediate features for spatial tasks, future efforts could incorporate the reconstruction of higher-resolution features at multiple stages.
+Further, the mechanisms through which the ViTs studied in this work facilitate the upsampling procedure are still unclear and should be investigated in future work.
+One promising avenue might be a systematic study of how much fine-grained spatial information is encoded \emph{within} each transformer token.

 \paragraph{Acknowledgements.} AL and MG are supported by ERC-SyG 856495.
 MG is supported by HFSP RGP0036/2016, BMBF FKZ 01GQ1704.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Alexander Lappe.